januarionclx/receptionist-voice-agent-prototype/plan.md

 9. Create `app/` folder for Next.js frontend
 10. Build test client for voice interaction
 11. Test full conversation flow end-to-end

+**Development approach:** Build step-by-step with meaningful commits.
+No empty folders - create files as needed.

 **Note:** No shared package yet - types defined locally in each package.
 Add shared package later in Phase 2 if needed for database schemas.